pantheon-systems/documentation/source/content/advanced-global-cdn.md

 ### Is the CDN configurable?

 Yes!
 Unlike Global CDN, Advanced Global CDN can be configured to meet the unique needs of your team.
-While we don’t currently give you direct access to the Fastly configuration file, our professional services team can implement the custom settings that you require.
+While we don’t currently give you direct access to the Fastly configuration file, our Professional Services team can implement the custom settings that you require.

 ### How do I get Advanced Global CDN?